The Association for Animal Welfare Advancement Learning Center

 This discussion was originally conducted at The Fall Conference for Animal Welfare Advancement (2022) and the roundtable will continue the exploration of dog breed IDs.

-The Roundtable Panel will be moderated by Marianne Luft, ASPCA:
+The Roundtable Panel will be moderated by Dr. Maya Gupta, ASPCA:

 - Brittany Benesi, ASPCA

 - Kathleen Morrill, University of Massachusetts Medical School

 This roundtable has been pre-approved for 1 Certified Animal Welfare Administrator continuing education credit.

 Brittany Benesi is the Senior Legislative Director for the ASPCA's Western Division, covering policy work in California, Washington, Oregon, and Nevada.
 She brings to the panel over 10 years of experience in advocacy and communications, and holds a BA in Environmental Studies, with a specialization in Education and Communications, and a minor in Psychology.